The Barun valley – Danda Kharka

 It was about 12 when we stopped by a hut to have our lunch.
 The rolled chapatis hardened and we had a tough time to tear them into pieces.
 Once done, the pieces had to be forced down our throats, often with the help of water.
 Taste was unimportant, filling the stomach was.
 As soon we stopped walking, the cold winds started.
 This often causes a dilemma.
 Walking causes you to sweat, forcing to take off your jacket or hat, but halting brings the cold back.
 I repeated the spells of taking warm wears off and on, causing much inconvenience for the guide.
 Raju was walking with me and always helped me with these interchanges by holding my day pack.
 Beyond the bushes, the trail moved into a landslide area.
 Before that, we went past a closed house.
 We met the owner of this house in Phemathang in the morning.
 I stopped for a moment to have a look at the route ahead.
 It went through multiple landslide areas to reach at a base.
 There was huge jump in elevation at that point.
 Beyond that, the terrain wasn’t visible from where I stood.
 Beyond the horizon, huge massifs of the Himalayan peaks formed the skyline.
 We recognized Mt Nepo, Mt Chamlang and other peaks.

 But Makalu wasn’t visible.
 Langmale lay somewhere on that elevated plateau.
 For us, the immediate milestone was to reach the top of that plateau.
 This was our second traverse of landslide zones after the one we crossed before reaching Phemathang.
 It didn’t appear that scary on this occasion despite being at a higher altitude.
 The daylight had a role to play and so did our state of mind.
 They kept coming one after another.
 For each, we had to cross a stream of debris.
 Boulders of different size & shape stood as obstacles and we circumvented or tiptoed over them.
 Some of them didn’t like our presence and threatened to topple us, but we finally managed to reach the base of the elevated plateau.
 It was a sight of wreckage and destruction.
 The trail rose through an ensemble of boulders and pebbles in leaps and bounds.
 We followed along with careful steps.
 On our way we came across a group of trekkers from Bengal on their way down.
 All of them were above 60 years in age.
 They shared their experience at the base camp.
 Their description of the route and the views lifted our spirits.
-The bade good luck and we moved in our respective directions.
+They bade good luck and we moved in our respective directions.
 One part of my mind envied them as their milestone was fulfilled.
 Another part pitied them since their joy was over.

 Barun hid from our view as we embarked on our upward journey.
 It was a series of steps trying to reach the zenith.
 Weather was cloudy and winds started blowing.
 I also felt a few drops on my body.
 That’s something I dreaded as no one wants to get wet.
 Fortunately, the precipitation remained constrained to a few drops here and there.
 The area was totally devoid of any vegetation.
 We moved through heaps of boulders whose appearance bore proof of instability.
 A quick glance around tells that nothing is permanent in this landscape.
 The slopes became gentler.
 That told us that we were reaching the top.
 The sights of roof tops of the first lodge gave us relief.
 As we started going towards it, Raju screamed from behind to urge us to move ahead.
 There was another lodge at a higher altitude.
-We saw our porters, Anil and Manoj coming down the slopes to receive us.
+We saw our porters, Anil and Manoj coming down the slopes to greet us.
 After starting at 7:45, we reached Langmale at 15:00.
 We were allotted a room that could host six persons.
 It had 6 beds and we used some of them to spread our luggage.
 It was good, cosy and a luxury under the circumstances.

 Langmale Kharka, picture courtesy, Kunal Kishor

 After settling in and changing clothes, we headed for the dining area.
 This was the first lodge on this route.
 It could match with their counterparts in the famed trails of Nepal in terms of comforts.
 Like other routes in Nepal, this lodge’s dining area was bustling.
 It was filled with trekkers, their guides, and porters.
 We somehow could lay our hands on a pack of cards and games were underway.
 Tea was served after sometime and it was accompanied with fried potatoes.
 They were spiced up to our taste.
 We enjoyed the taste thoroughly.
 That prompted me to order for it at dinner time as well.
 We were engrossed in the warmth of the dining space.
-A chimney was constantly being fed with dried yang dung cakes and fire.
+A chimney was constantly being fed with dried yak dung cakes and fire.
 Suddenly, we realized that the windows of our room were open.
 By that time, it was late evening.
 When I entered the room, most of our clothes were moistened.
 The mist had made its way through the open windows.
 I cursed myself as I found the surfaces of the beds were also moist.
 Losing calm over what has already happened was of no use and I closed the windows to prevent further damage.
 Back at the dining area, the card games were fully on.
 We met the owner of the lodge.
 He was a skilled Sherpa mountaineer.
 His summit credits include Mt Everest.
 They also include other peaks over 8000 m in altitude.
 We were relieved to know that he also owns one of the lodges at the base camp.
 That’s where we were slated to stay.
 We were served dinner and that’s when I realized my mistake.
 I ordered a full plate of fried potatoes which was way beyond my capacity.
 In the evening, three of us shared a plate, but Dhananjoy opted for Yak soup and Kunal, something else.
 I kept coaxing them into sharing my dinner and they partially obliged.
 I managed to delegate some of the rest to our guide and porters.
 These efforts brought the remaining quantity within my limits.
 After a brief planning for the next day, we headed to our rooms.
 My worries about moist clothes vanished quickly as our body warmth was enough to overcome it.
 We were sleeping at 4410 m.

 The Barun valley – Khongma